pentaho/pentaho-kettle/README.txt

 If I want to build the project with Ant should I always use the default target?

-     I would right after checking out the project but would avoid the target from that point on.
-The default target does quite a bit with cleaning and resolving.
+     The default target should be run first after checking out the project, but if no changes have been made that would affect the dependencies, you can run the "dist-nodeps" which skips the resolution task(s).

      Consider the previous scenario with adding a new property to a step.
 You checked out the project and ran the default Ant target.
 You change only the steps meta, dialog and execution java source.
-Do you want to clean the project and resolve the dependencies again?
-Probably not.
+     You likely do not need to clean the project and resolve the dependencies again.

-     Running the Ant "compile" target in the project's root folder will compile changed source code for all the modules.
+     Also, running the Ant "compile" target in the project's root folder will compile changed source code for all the modules.